75 Wild Facts About Wisconsin

 Dells of the Wisconsin River

-• Wisconsin’s 66 state parks bring in 20 million visitors per year.
-The largest is Devil’s Lake State Park, which protects an endorheic lake, one without an outlet, that was created at the end of the Wisconsin glaciation.
+21. Wisconsin’s 66 state parks bring in 20 million visitors per year.
+The largest is Devil’s Lake State Park, which protects an endorheic lake without an outlet, created at the end of the Wisconsin glaciation.

-• There are no national parks in the state, but there are 44 national historic landmarks in Wisconsin, protecting a number of historic houses and other structures, indigenous sites, and one of the oldest fossilized coral reefs in the world, called Schoonmaker Reef.
+22. There are no national parks in the state, but there are 44 national historic landmarks in Wisconsin, protecting several historic houses and other structures, indigenous sites, and one of the oldest fossilized coral reefs in the world, Schoonmaker Reef.

 A postage stamp that says "Greetings from Wisconsin" and shows show dairy cows on a farm